occupyhere/occupy.here/README.md

 ## Purpose

 This was originally created to support the [Occupy Wall Street][ows] protest in New York City.
-I'm interested in how physical proximity might be a good filter for asynchronous discussions—as in email or blogs.
-Protest and the [Human Microphone][hm] are *very synchronous*, and have their own strengths and weaknesses.
+The motivation behind ows.offline is that the web offers a fantastic array of communication tools, but often the conversation suffers from certain trade-offs as the number of participants rises.
+Proximity could be a useful filter for those with the greatest need for better communication tools.
+The forum is an attempt to complement the existing deliberative process of the NYC General Assembly and offer its constituents a text-based forum to hash out their ideas with greater subtlety.

 ## How to install